pgebert/advent-of-code-kotlin-template/README.md

 ### 2. Implement your solution

 Use the prepared solution classes under `src/main/kotlin/days` and implement the method stubs for partOne and partTwo.
+Each
-Each day has two properties:
+day has two properties:

 - `inputString`: the input data as one string
 - `inputList`: the input data splitted into lines

-So your solution can be implmented in the following way:
+So your solution can be implemented in the following way:

 ```kotlin
 object Day01 : Day(1, "Day1") {